Some problems of arithmetic origin in rational dynamics: Review of rational dynamics on

 \begin{thm}[Sullivan] Every component $U$ of the Fatou set is ultimately periodic, i.e. there exist integers $ l>k$ such that $f^l(U) = f^k(U)$. \end{thm}

 It remains to classify periodic components.

-\begin{thm} Every component $U$ of period $k$ of the Fatou set is \begin{itemize} \item either an attraction domain: $f^{nk}\rest{U}$ converges as $n\to\infty$ to a periodic cycle (attracting or parabolic); \item or a rotation domain: $U$ is biholomorphic to a disk or an annulus and $f^k\rest{U}$ is holomorphically conjugate to an irrational rotation. \end{itemize} \end{thm}
+\begin{thm} Every component $U$ of period $k$ of the Fatou set is \begin{itemize} \item either an attraction domain: as $n\to\infty$, $(f^{nk})$ converges locally uniformly on $U$ to a periodic cycle (attracting or parabolic); \item or a rotation domain: $U$ is biholomorphic to a disk or an annulus and $f^k\rest{U}$ is holomorphically conjugate to an irrational rotation. \end{itemize} \end{thm}